-- What kind of findings and properties are included in the target? - If there are any special conditions such as findings difficult for physicians to find, what are the details? - What findings are not detected? - Whether or not the findings, etc. can be detected by physicians from the images to be analyzed in conventional medical practice.
+- What kind of findings and properties are included in the target? (e.g., type of polyp/macroscopic type) - If there are any special conditions such as findings difficult for physicians to find, what are the details? (e.g., lesions that are too small in size, slur, halation, residue, etc.) - What findings are not detected? (e.g., non-epithelial lesions, inflammatory bowel disease) - Whether or not the findings, etc. can be detected by physicians from the images to be analyzed in conventional medical practice.